Admissible anytime-valid sequential inference must rely on nonnegative martingales: Tools for anytime sequential inference and their admissibility

 We conclude this subsection with the following observation. \begin{proposition} Assume that $\Qcal$ is locally dominated.
-Then any $p$-value for $\Qcal$, $e$-value for $\Qcal$, or $(\Qcal, \alpha)$-sequential test can be dominated by an admissible $p$-value, $e$-value, or sequential test, respectively. \end{proposition}

-It is proven in Appendix~\ref{sec:proofs} using transfinite induction.
-Next, we switch from testing to estimation.
+Then any p-process for $\Qcal$, e-process for $\Qcal$, or $(\Qcal, \alpha)$-sequential test can be dominated by an admissible p-process, e-process, or sequential test, respectively. \end{proposition} The proof (Appendix~\ref{sec:proofs}) uses transfinite induction. \smash{We now move from testing to estimation.}